-We’ve arrived at a new era for retailers.
-Millennials and the emerging Generation Z are tech savvy, well informed, and ready to share how they feel about a retail experience or product with the click of a button.
-Large retailers are focused on creating a more curated customer experience, smaller retailers are tackling how to scale, and everyone wants to figure out the right mix of online vs. brick and mortar.
+We’ve arrived in a new era for retailers.
+Millennials and the emerging Generation Z are tech-savvy, well informed, and ready to share how they feel about a retail experience or product.
+Large retailers are focused on creating a more curated customer experience.
+Smaller retailers are tackling how to scale, and everyone wants to figure out the right mix of online vs. brick and mortar.

 And that’s just the beginning.
-A report from Label Insight and the Food Marketing Institute (FMI) revealed that 75 percent of consumers will switch to a brand that provides more in-depth product information, beyond what’s provided on the physical label.
-When shoppers answered the same question in 2016, just 39 percent agreed they would switch brands.
+A report from Label Insight and the Food Marketing Institute (FMI) revealed 75% of consumers would switch to a brand that provides more in-depth product information, beyond what’s on the physical label.
+When shoppers answered the same question in 2016, just 39% agreed they would switch brands.

-A recurring issue we heard from retail brand owners was how hard it can be to track from which facility each product is manufactured to ensure all required documentation is collected and specifications are met.
-They’re not struggling anymore – with TraceGains, automatic alerts ensure that required documentation is obtained.
-With all documents digitized customers have new insight into supplier performance allowing them to take control of their supply chains.
+A recurring issue we heard from retail brand owners was how hard it could be to track from which facility manufactures each product to ensure all required documentation is collected and specifications are met.
+They’re not struggling anymore – with TraceGains, automatically alerts ensure that companies obtain all required documentation.
+With all documents digitized, customers have new insight into supplier performance, allowing them to control their supply chains.
 We also heard that as store brands continue to grow, and retailers have their own labels on more products, they’re facing an enormous increase in the amount of data they need to manage.

-That’s where the introduction of TraceGains Specification Management solution this week can help.
-It’s now possible for supply chain partners to co-author specifications with all information exchange automatically tracked in the system.
-This presents a huge opportunity for retailers to streamline their business processes and continue to succeed in an increasingly complex and competitive market.
+That’s where the introduction of Specification Management solution this week can help.
+It’s now possible for supply chain partners to co-author specifications with all information exchange tracked in the system automatically.
+This presents a massive opportunity for retailers to streamline their business processes and succeed in an increasingly complex and competitive market.

 “We started a journey 11 years ago to help food and beverage manufacturers transform their supply chains,” TraceGains CEO Gary Nowacki said.
-“Today, the TraceGains community has expanded to a wide variety of consumer-packaged goods industries from dietary supplements, to health and beauty, and more while reaching a critical mass.
-Now, when a new customer logs into the network, 70 percent of their suppliers on average are there already, and with the click of a button they can connect, and necessary documents are instantly delivered from a vast supplier document repository.
+“Today, the TraceGains community has expanded to a wide variety of consumer-packaged goods industries from dietary supplements to health and beauty, and more while reaching a critical mass.
+Now, when a new customer logs into the network, 70% of their suppliers, on average, are there, and they can connect quickly.
+The necessary documents are delivered instantly from a vast supplier document repository.
 Suppliers benefit as well from our standardized forms.
-When they realize they only have to fill out an allergen form one time and it goes to all of their customers, they’re hooked.
-Today, we have nine retail customers and as we continue to grow in the retail market, we will reach a tipping point where retail suppliers will see the benefit of posting documents once and moving away from the insanity of single-use portals.”
+When they realize they only have to fill out an allergen form one time and go out to all of their customers, they’re hooked.
+Today, we have nine retail customers.
+As we continue to grow in the retail market, we will reach a tipping point where retail suppliers will see the benefit of posting documents once and moving away from the insanity of single-use portals.”